 In September 2021, the Centre for Disability Studies (CDS) launched their new training organisation – the Australian College of Disability and Community Services (ACDCS).
 With well over two decades of experience offering training and education to the Disability and Community Services sector, CDS is the country’s leader in providing both accredited and non-accredited courses.

-We spoke with Associate Professor Mary-Ann O’Donovan, the CEO of both CDS and ACDCS, about the exciting new organisation and how Accounting For Good supports both entities with their not for profit accounting services.
+We spoke with Associate Professor Mary-Ann O’Donovan, the CEO of both CDS and ACDCS, about the exciting new organisation and how True Accounting supports both entities with their not for profit accounting services.

 Mary-Ann moved to Australia from Dublin mid-2020 to join CDS.
 Her background in academic research, education and health enabled her to embrace her role as the new CEO and also helped her dive deep into the plans for the new training organisation.